FOR AGES 3 YEARS TO 18 YEARS

 These Flightless cormorant birds survive a lifespan of 13 years in their range.

-The courtship involves an unusual behavior between these birds, where males and females attract by swimming around each other with their necks peculiarly bent in snake-like posture in the sea waters.
+The courtship involves an unusual behavior between these birds, where males and females attract by swimming around each other with their necks peculiarly bent in snake-like postures in the sea waters.

-This bird of Galapagos Islands has a restricted range which is also a significant reason for vulnerable status.
-The fishing of their marine diet, unwanted oil spilling into the sea or ocean waters are also considerable threats.
-Environmental hazards like volcanoes, the El Niño temperature phenomenon also impact the population of the Flightless cormorants.
+This bird of the Galapagos Islands has a restricted range which is also a significant reason for a ‘Vulnerable’ status.
+The fishing of their marine diet and excessive oil spilling into the sea or ocean waters are also considerable threats.
+Environmental hazards like volcanoes, and the El Niño temperature phenomenon also impact the population of Flightless cormorants.

-Their oil or preen glands produce very little oil that accounts for it getting trapped in their dense feathers and causes waterlogging.
+Their oil or preen glands produce very little oil which accounts for it getting trapped in their dense feathers and causing waterlogging.
 Hence their wings are not waterproof.
 In addition, the carina on their breastbone is substantially shortened.

 These large chubby birds with turquoise eyes are pretty enduring fearless birds.
 It is funny to look at these Flightless cormorants that spread their wings not to fly but to dry the water in their feathers.